What is Kubernetes? All you Need to Know

 c) Kubernetes uses Docker to deploy, handle, and expand applications stored in containers

-Lets take a look at how to start using Kubernetes:
+Lets take a look at How to Install Kubernetes on Ubuntu:

 a) Open the terminal on Ubuntu.